ican0220/resource/bids/laravel.md

 https://legiit.com/
 https://anilist.co/

-I can start the work right now.
-I can work on full time.
-I hope to work with you.
+If you give an offer, I am ready to start your project asap.
+I hope to work with you for long time.
 Thank you.